miholmestech/SOC-Analyst-Projects-/03-email-phishing-triage-lab/02_phishing_analysis_report.md

 Although the originating IP address is not currently flagged as malicious by security vendors, the combination of **missing authentication controls, reply-to mismatch, an SCL score of 5, and social engineering language** indicates that the message is likely part of a phishing attempt.

+The email sample was also submitted to VirusTotal for additional analysis.
+No security vendors flagged the file as malicious and sandbox analysis did not identify malicious behavior.
+This result is consistent with reply-based phishing scams that rely on social engineering rather than malware delivery.

 **Conclusion:** Based on the observed indicators and header analysis, the email is assessed as a likely phishing message.

 ---